-For exemption purposes, the mark in any resit exam or other re-assessment will be capped at 50% for year 2 courses and 40% for year 1 courses.
+For exemption purposes, the mark in any resit exam or other re-assessment will be capped at 40%.
 This means that it will not usually be possible to gain an exemption on the basis of resits.
 However, the rules are more lenient if section 7.3 of this handbook (Mitigating Circumstances) applies to you.